AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Security configuration/Configure WAF.md

 Sends alerts after attacks are detected but does not block the attacks. |
     |**Mode of protection policy**|Web application protection supports the following protection policies:     -   **Loose rule group**

-If the **Medium rule group** causes a high rate of false positive, we recommend that you select the **Loose rule group**.
+If the **Medium rule group** causes a high rate of false positives, we recommend that you select the **Loose rule group**.
 The loose rule group has the lowest false positive rate but the highest false negative rate.

     -   **Medium rule group**